Communicative language teaching: Opinion sharing

-Opinion sharing is a great way to get more introverted students to open up and share their opinions.
+Opinion sharing encourages more introverted students to open up and share their opinions.
 If a student has a strong opinion about a certain topic, then they will speak up and share.

 Respect is key with this activity.
 If a student does not feel like their opinion is respected by the instructor or their peers, then they will not feel comfortable sharing, and they will not receive the communicative benefits of this activity.

 Scavenger hunt

 A scavenger hunt is a mingling activity that promotes open interaction between students.